 Master's programme in Maritime Engineering

-The joint Master's programme in Maritime Engineering is given in collaboration between the Nordic Five Tech universities – KTH (Sweden), Chalmers (Sweden), DTU (Denmark), Aalto University (Finland), and NTNU (Norway) – and hereby combines these five universities’ lead expertise and long tradition in maritime engineering.
-Students begin their studies in this programme at one of the partner universities for year one, and complete their studies at another university for year two, resulting in a double degree from the two universities.
+The joint master's programme in Maritime Engineering is given in collaboration between the Nordic Five Tech universities – KTH, Chalmers, DTU, Aalto University and NTNU – and hereby combines these five universities lead expertise and long tradition in maritime engineering.
+Students begin their studies at one of the partner universities for year one and complete their studies at another university for year two, resulting in a double degree from the two universities.

 Study at two Nordic universities